dbybanez/100-days-of-code/r1-log.md

 ### R1D66
 Moved methods and other data to the store.
 Decided to use vuex for the project so it would be easier to maintain later.

+### R1D67
+Created a component which shows the generated URL.
+Next task: work on a feature where users can edit or delete their URL.